viciwang/hexo-theme-bootstrap-blog/source/_posts/tags.md

 - Baz
 ---

 This post contains 3 tags.
-Make sure your theme can display all of the tags.
+Make sure the theme can display all of the tags.